 The Company had no unrecognized tax benefits at January 1, 2007.
-The Company also incurred no interest or penalties during the first quarter of 2007.
-Tax years from 2002 to 2006 remain subject to examination by the federal and California and Arizona state taxing authorities.
+The Company also incurred no interest or penalties during the six months ended June 30, 2007.
+Tax years from 2002 to 2006 remain subject to examination by the Federal, California and Arizona State taxing authorities.

-NOTE K - NEW ACCOUNTING PRONOUNCEMENTS
+NOTE K-NEW ACCOUNTING PRONOUNCEMENTS